turtletuber/parm/apps/f5/README.md

 * markdown support
 * cookie to enforce users can't reply to self
 * random option selection re-selects on every render

+### Not on roadmap
+* replies
+* horizontal colored bars with length corresponding to reply nest level on each reply
+* control cards, ie filter, map, reduce, sort
+  * control cards will be a top level type card that can influence presentation of the cards on the page

 ### Key
 This key is allows me to label roadmap items.
 Not everything will be assigned labels.